 \subsection{Related works}

 As mentioned above in Remark \ref{rem:AAK}, the SYZ mirror construction in the reversed direction was carried out by Abouzaid--Auroux--Katzarkov \cite{AAK}.
-Also mirror symmetry for the local Calabi--Yau threefold $X_{(1,1)}$ was derived physically by Hollowood--Iqbal--Vafa \cite{HIV} (Remark \ref{rem:HIV}).
-The additional features in this paper are open Gromov--Witten generating functions and mirror maps.
+Also mirror symmetry for the local Calabi--Yau threefold $X_{(1,1)}$ was derived physically by Hollowood--Iqbal--Vafa \cite{HIV}.
+The additional features in this article are open Gromov--Witten generating functions and mirror maps.

 The appearance of the theta functions in SYZ mirror symmetry is natural and coherent with the previous literature.
-From the early works of Fukaya \cite{Fuk} and Gross--Siebert \cite{GS2}, it is well understood that the Riemann theta functions appear naturally in mirror symmetry for the abelian varieties.
+From the early works of Fukaya \cite{Fuk} and Gross--Siebert \cite{GS2}, it is well understood that the theta functions appear naturally in mirror symmetry for the abelian varieties.
 The relation follows from SYZ and homological mirror symmetry \cite{Kon}.
-Namely, holomorphic line bundles over an abelian variety are mirror to Lagrangian sections of the mirror abelian variety, and theta functions (which are morphisms between the line bundles) are mirror to intersection points of the Lagrangian sections (which are morphisms in Lagrangian Floer theory).
+Namely, holomorphic line bundles over an abelian variety are mirror to Lagrangian sections of the mirror abelian variety, and theta functions are mirror to intersection points of the Lagrangian sections.
 This principle is greatly generalized in the work of Gross--Hacking--Keel--Siebert \cite{GHKS} to obtain canonical functions from toric degenerations by mirroring a combinatorial version of the intersection theory between the Lagrangian sections (which receives quantum corrections from scattering diagrams).
-In this paper we take another perspective.
-Instead of mirror symmetry for an abelian variety itself, we consider the total space of a toric-degeneration of abelian varieties as our target manifold and construct its SYZ mirror.
-In addition to theta functions, we obtain the generating functions of certain open Gromov--Witten invariants which have important meanings to mirror maps of the total space.
+In the present article we take another perspective.
+Instead of mirror symmetry for an abelian variety itself, we consider the total space of a degeneration of abelian varieties as our target manifold and construct its SYZ mirror.
+In addition to the theta functions, we obtain the generating functions of certain open Gromov--Witten invariants which have important meanings to mirror maps of the total space.

-While this paper focuses on modularity in type $\widetilde{A}$ geometries, there are interesting existing literature on modularity of type $\widetilde{D}$ and $\widetilde{E}$ geometries in the $1$-dimensional case.
-For the elliptic orbifolds, Milanov--Ruan \cite{MR}, Satake--Takahashi \cite{ST}, and Shen--Zhou \cite{SZ,SZ2} derived modularity of the Gromov--Witten potentials.
-The work \cite{LZ} of the second author with Zhou showed that the quantum-corrected mirrors (and hence the open Gromov-Witten invariants) of the elliptic orbifolds constructed in \cite{CHL,CHKL} of Type $\widetilde{D}_4,\widetilde{E}_6,\widetilde{E}_7$ are modular objects.
-Modularity of the mirror of the elliptic orbifold of Type $\widetilde{E}_8$ is more subtle and was studied by Bringmann--Rolen--Zwegers \cite{BRZ}.